Nastel/tnt4j-streams/README.md

 * [TNT4J](https://github.com/Nastel/TNT4J)
 * [JESL](https://github.com/Nastel/JESL)

 All other required dependencies are defined in project modules `pom.xml` files.
-If maven is running online mode it should download these defined dependencies automatically.
+If Maven is running online mode it should download these defined dependencies automatically.

 ### Manually installed dependencies
 Some of required and optional dependencies may be not available in public [Maven Repository](http://repo.maven.apache.org/maven2/).
-In this case we would recommend to download those dependencies manually into module's `lib` directory and install into local maven repository by running maven script `lib/pom.xml` with `install` goal.
+In this case we would recommend to download those dependencies manually into module's `lib` directory and install into local Maven repository by running Maven script `lib/pom.xml` with `install` goal.
 For example see [`tnt4j-streams/tnt4j-streams-elastic-beats/lib/pom.xml`](tnt4j-streams-elastic-beats/lib/pom.xml) how to do this.

 #### `Elastic-Beats` module

 **NOTE:** Because this module requires manually downloaded libraries, it is commented out in main project pom file `tnt4j-streams/pom.xml` by default.
 If you want to use it uncomment line `<module>tnt4j-streams-elastic-beats</module>` of `pom.xml` file.
-But `Elastic-Beats` module will be ready to build only when manually downloaded libraries will be installed to local maven repository.
+But `Elastic-Beats` module will be ready to build only when manually downloaded libraries will be installed to local Maven repository.

 What to download manually or copy from your existing IBM MQ installation:
 * Logstash Beats Input Plugin 5.0.13